 Don’t Pluck Seeds Early To Store Them

-These tips should get you well on your way to storing seeds you will be able to use at any time throughout your lifetime, your kids’ and hopefully theirs, too!
+These seed storage tips should get you well on your way to storing seeds you will be able to use at any time throughout your lifetime, your kids’ and hopefully theirs, too!

 Seeds that are well-stored should be good for at least 5 years and maybe even up to 10 years.
 They say 5 to 7 is the most you can expect, but then you have the story of the 2,000 year old seeds from a clay pot.